Roseanne Barr: Family conflicts

-Barr's sister, Geraldine, is a lesbian, while her brother, Ben, is gay.
-Barr has stated that this inspired her to introduce gay characters into her sitcom, and to support same sex marriage.
+Barr's sister Geraldine is a lesbian and her brother Ben is gay.
+Barr has said that this inspired her to introduce gay characters into her sitcom and to support same-sex marriage.

-Geraldine worked as Barr's manager during the early part of her career, and clashed with Barr's second husband, Tom Arnold.
+Geraldine worked as Barr's manager during the early part of her career and clashed with Barr's second husband, Tom Arnold.
 Barr fired Geraldine, leading Geraldine to file a $70.3 million breach of contract lawsuit in Superior Court of Los Angeles County on December 18, 1991.
 She said Barr promised her half the earnings from the Roseanne show as recompense for helping invent the "domestic goddess" character in 1981, and for serving as "writer, organizer, accountant, bookkeeper and confidante".
 Since the statute of limitations had expired, the suit was thrown out.

 In a 1991 interview with People, Barr described herself as an incest survivor, accusing both of her parents of physical and sexual abuse, claims which they and Geraldine publicly denied.
 Melvin Belli, her parents' lawyer, said they had passed a polygraph test "with flying colors".
 Barr was part of an incest recovery group, something she said her parents knew about but for which they were "in denial".

-On February 14, 2011, Barr and Geraldine appeared on The Oprah Winfrey Show where Barr admitted the word "incest" could have been the wrong word to use and should have waited until her therapy was over before revealing the "darkest time" in her life.
+On February 14, 2011, Barr and Geraldine appeared on The Oprah Winfrey Show where Barr admitted the word "incest" could have been the wrong word to use and that she should have waited until her therapy was over before revealing the "darkest time" in her life.
 She told Oprah Winfrey, "I was in a very unhappy relationship and I was prescribed numerous psychiatric drugs ... to deal with the fact that I had some mental illness ...
 I totally lost touch with reality ... (and) I didn't know what the truth was ...
 I just wanted to drop a bomb on my family".
 She added that not everything was "made up", saying, "Nobody accuses their parents of abusing them without justification".
-Geraldine said they did not speak for 12 years, but had reconciled.
+Geraldine said they had not spoken for 12 years, but had reconciled.